Parent Class – A “How to” Approach to Practicing with a Novice Driver

 DrivingMBA is dedicated to educating the community about the topic of teenage driving.
 This is the most dangerous time in a young person’s life.
 It is essential that parents are equipped with information in order to make good decisions for their new driver and for their family.
 When a novice driver is learning how to drive parents play a critical role in the driver training process.
 Even if you are working with an adult novice driver, the practice phase is a very important part of the process.
 For the “coach” it can be “scary” and for the new driver it can be “frustrating.”
 This class is designed to assist those that will be practicing with their new driver in their role as coach.

 The class begins with excerpts from a video on the teenage brain so that parents can better understand the brain development of adolescents and teens.
 Brain mapping indicates that the adolescent brain does not fully develop until the mid to late twenties.
 Instructors provide resources and advice on how to approach conversations and setting the ground rules from the beginning.
 We provide practical tips on how to go from driving in your neighborhood to driving on surface streets and highways.
 This class also gives parents the opportunity to interact with other parents and learn tips and techniques that work for others.

 We offer the class at least once a month in each of our locations.
 It is 3 hours in length and the objective is to prepare parents or anyone working with a novice driver for the task of practicing during the permit phase.
 No matter how old a person is, it takes months of training and practice to become proficient enough to navigate today’s roadways.
-This class is free when you sign up for a beginner DrivingMBA program or package.
-Following are a few comments from folks that have taken our class:
+This class is included in all of DrivingMBA’s programs and packages.
+Watch what past class participants have to say about the class: